 This section complements the previous one by exploring different security controls designed to manage cloud-related risk.
 This includes protection of physical assets, systems and communication and virtualization systems.
-Also covered are management of access control (identification, authentication and authorization) in the cloud and audit mechanisms.
+Also covered are access control management (identification, authentication and authorization) in the cloud and audit mechanisms.

 Plan Disaster Recovery and Business Continuity Management

 Cloud computing can be a valuable part of an organization’s business continuity/disaster recovery (BC/DR) strategy.
-This section involves developing and implementing a cloud BC/DR plan based on business requirements, risks and the organization’s overall BC/DR strategy.
+This section involves developing and implementing a cloud BC/DR plan based on business requirements, risks, and overall BC/DR strategy.